felipecacique/FinancialAssetPortfolioBacktester/README.md

 * This project was made possible with the assistance of [ChatGPT 3.5](https://chat.openai.com/), which provided valuable guidance, generated code snippets, and offered helpful tips during the development process.
 We are grateful for the support and insights provided by this AI-powered model.
 Additionally, this README was created with the assistance of ChatGPT to provide comprehensive project documentation.

+## Deployment

+You can try our app on [https://wood-lemon-clam.glitch.me](https://wood-lemon-clam.glitch.me).
+Not all features are fuctional in this [Glitch](https://glitch.com/) free web server, such as registering a new user and doing the web-scraping with selenium.
+For a better experience, open it on the desktop.